Oxford-HAI-Lab/etr_case_generator/README.md

 # etr_case_generator

-This is a tool for generating problems to evaluate the erotetic theory of reasoning.
+Welcome! `etr_case_generator` is a generation tool for producing datasets of reasoning problems.
+These problems are constructed to test the [Erotetic Theory of Reasoning](https://academic.oup.com/book/45443), though they can be used to assess general soundness in predicate reasoning, and are largely tailored for prompting LLMs.

+This system utilises ETR's predicate calculus with the [`PyETR`](https://github.com/Oxford-HAI-Lab/PyETR) package.
+For now, we do not use the extensions for probabilistic reasoning and decision-making.

 ## Setup

+`etr_case_generator` works with Python 3.12.5 and may work with other versions.
+First, install requirements:

 ```bash
 pip install -r requirements.txt